Heat transfer in solids is a thermal conduction process that is governed by the equation

 βTβ²dΞ©+β«Ξβ(ΞΊβTβ

-Substituting (2) in the boundary term, we get the final form weak formulation:
+Substituting (2) into the boundary term, we get the final weak formulation

 β«Ξ©βββtβTβTβ²dΞ©+β«Ξ©ββΞΊβTβ